jfrog/artifactory-user-plugins/security/protectPropertiesEdit/README.md

 Adding to Artifactory
 ---------------------

-This plugin need to be added to the $ARTIFACTORY_HOME/etc/plugins directory.
+This plugin needs to be added to the $ARTIFACTORY_HOME/etc/plugins directory.